 What are the qualifications to be a Reserve Deputy?

-Some of the qualifications are: US Citizen, at least 21 years old (at time of academy completion in late June), valid driver's license, no felony convictions, no Domestic Violence convictions, no recent drug use, and a high school diploma (or equivalent).
+Some of the qualifications are: United States citizen (or lawful permanent resident), at least 21 years old (at time of academy completion in late June), valid driver license, no felony convictions, no Domestic Violence convictions, no recent drug use, and a high school diploma (or equivalent).
 Reserve Deputies must live within 60 minutes response time to Clark County.

 What are the age and physical requirements?